When anyone applies for insurance, the underwriter has several factors to consider, the most significant factor being the applicant’s health.

-In addition to submitting all of the necessary information, one of the best ways to increase your chances for approval is to work with an agent who specializes in working with high risk life insurance cases.
+In addition to submitting all of the necessary information, one very helpful way to increase your chances for approval is to work with an experienced insurance agent that specializes in working with high-risk life insurance cases.

 These plans will accept you for life insurance, regardless of your health or any pre-existing health problems you have.
 There are no health questions and no medical exam required for these plans.
 All you have to do is answer a few basic questions about yourself, and then you have life insurance.

-One of the benefits of these policies is you can get approved for insurance much faster than you can with a normal policy.
+One of the benefits of a guaranteed policy is you can get approved for insurance much faster than you can with a normal policy.
 If you purchase a guaranteed issue, you can get life insurance in a matter of minutes.
 If you apply for a traditional policy, you could wait up to two months.